falowo95/sp500_ETL_Pipeline/README.md

 ## Cloud infrastructure
 Except the VM Instance, all project infra setups with terraform:
 - Data Lake for all of the project data.
-- BigQuery for transformed data tablels as source for dashboard.
+- BigQuery for transformed data tables as source for dashboard.

 ## Data pipelines
 The data is downloaded from the tiingo api and then transformed and uploaded to cloud storage via Airflow DAGs: